-Heat Treated Wooden Crates and Pallets for Export
+Heat Treated Wooden and Timber Crates for Export Shipping

 If you plan on shipping a product overseas within a wooden container, you need to make sure it is ISPM 15 compliant, which often means heat-treating any wooden crates or pallets that you are planning on using.